elasticio/professional-services-best-practices/professional-services-development-guide.md

 ## JavaScript Coding Style
 ### Code Quality
-* Eslint shout be used to enforce code quality/act as an early detector of bugs
+* Eslint should be used to enforce code quality/act as an early detector of bugs
   * The PS team follows Airbnb style guidelines: [see more here](https://github.com/airbnb/javascript)
     * [Here are the PS team WebStorm settings](https://github.com/elasticio/ps-webstorm-settings)
   * Eslint may also require plugins for [mocha](https://www.npmjs.com/package/eslint-plugin-mocha) and [sinon](https://www.npmjs.com/package/eslint-plugin-sinon)